pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

    When the username and password match a user from the database, a JWT is generated and send back as a response and every other request uses it later on for identification.
    In the security configuration only /authenticate URL is enabled for all and for every other request a JWT filter is applied.

-3. Read functionality
+3. Read/write functionality

-4. Write functionality
-1. User
-   A user can be an admin or a simple user of this application.
-   An engineer that can create a single task (technical job);
-   a mechanic that performs it.
-2.
+   JPA repositories are used for this functionality.
+   With the help of GET/POST/PUT requests and simple DTO/View models the data reaches the frontend and is written down back in the database.

-### Exception Handling
+4. Exception Handling
+   Custom exceptions are thrown when invalid update and create requests are being sent.
+   In the configuration package via ErrorConfiguration custom error attributes are added to the body of the errors.
+   For the unexpected errors a global controller advices is also set.

-### Caching
+5. Caching
    The fetching of all tasks, notifications and maintenance is cached.
-The cach is evicted when update/create is initiated for this entity.
+   The cache is evicted when update/create is initiated for this entity.

+6. AOP
+   Using the annotations @TrackCreation and @TrackUpdating the program tracks how many times a create or update method have been called, checks the count of the successful ones and logs it.

-### Events
+7. Events
    Post creating of maintenance initiates a transaction of less than 400 random tasks, that are going to be performed in this event.
+   This code can be found in the e_maintenance/event package.

-### Scheduling
+8. Scheduling
    At 01:00 on every day-of-month the program prints a list with all overdue notifications.

    Once a day the program checks the start and end dates of every project and changes accordingly the status to UPCOMING, OPENED or CLOSED.

-### AOP
-Using the annotations @TrackCreation and @TrackUpdating the program tracks how many times a create or update method have been called, checks the count of the successful ones and logs it.

-### Interceptor
+9. Interceptor
    The method and url of each request are logged.
+   It is created in its own package, but it is registered in the config package.

 ### REST API (WEB)
   The program represents a REST API where you can request to read, update and create data.
 Delete functionality is not implemented due to law restrictions there needs to be a trace for everything done on an aircraft.